open-feature/openfeature.dev/docs/reference/concepts/05-events.md

 _Application authors_ may wish to wait to evaluate flags until the provider has fully started.
 In that case, they can await the `PROVIDER_READY` event before evaluating any flags.
-This can be especially useful for hiding views or otherwise deferring evaluation until associated flags can be resolved accurately.
+This can be especially useful for hiding UI elements or otherwise deferring evaluation until associated flags can be resolved accurately.

 ### PROVIDER_CONFIGURATION_CHANGED